 B. TEXT OF THE REGULATION

-This regulation specifies requirements for head restraints to reduce the frequency and severity of injuries caused by relative motion among the head, the neck, and the torso.
+This regulation specifies requirements for head restraints to reduce the frequency and severity of injuries caused by rearward displacement of the head relative motion of the head, the neck, and the torso resulting from rear impact.

 2. APPLICATION / SCOPE